We accept certain types of commercial waste at all of our household waste recycling centres except at the Harrogate

 - animal carcasses or excrement;

 - any waste classified as hazardous (under the Hazardous Waste Regulations 2005), including any waste electronic or electrical equipment that is hazardous;

 - excessive or large amounts of commercial waste where it detracts from the service provided to household users; and

 Yes, you must be registered as a waste carrier and obtain a waste carrier’s licence to dispose your commercial waste.

 Any business transporting waste, whether their own or someone else's, for free or for profit, must register as a waste carrier with the Environment Agency in England.
 Registration may be free of charge, depending on the activity.
-To register, visit this GOV.UK web page.
+Register on GOV.UK.

 Businesses are required to show their waste carrier’s licence certificate to site staff before disposing of waste.
 If you fail to provide the certificate, staff will not allow you to tip your waste.